PRAVEENMK-GIT/MAD-2-carparking-/README.md

 - User authentication and management
 - Parking spot booking and history tracking
 - Automated monthly activity reports (email and export)
-- Google Chat reminders for daily parking
+- Chat reminders for daily parking
 - Admin dashboard for managing lots and users

 ## Structure